knpuniversity/symfony2-series/knpu/vhost.rst

 is always at the same location... except for windows.

 We have a VirtualHost and the hosts entry, so let's go to ``http://events.l/app_dev.php``.
+You *may* get a permissions error, and if you do, just ``chmod 777`` your cache and logs directories for now.
+But longer-term, go back to the installation chapter for details on how to fix this.

-The error is fine, because we don't have a homepage yet.
+The 404 error is fine, because we don't have a homepage yet.
 Add the path to the page we've been working on after ``app_dev.php`` to see it:

     http://events.l/app_dev.php/hello/skywalker/5